Myth or fact?

-Yes, a counteroffer cancels out the previous offer.
-It is then up to the other person whether they want to accept the counteroffer, making a contract, or not.
+Yes.
+The new offer is now on the table.
+It’s up to the other person whether they want to accept it, making a contract.

 Let’s say a car dealer offers to sell you a used car for $12,000.
 You say yes, but only if the car passes an independent inspection.
-You have made a counteroffer.
-If the car dealer rejects your counteroffer, there is no contract.
+You’ve made a counteroffer.
+If the dealer rejects your counteroffer, there’s no contract.
 The previous offer made by the dealer to sell you the car for $12,000 without the inspection no longer exists.
-It is not available to be accepted, unless the dealer makes it again.
+It is simply not available to be accepted, unless the dealer makes it again.

 Can people make a contract to do something illegal?

-No. A contract that is for an unlawful purpose or is prohibited by law is not enforceable.
+No. A contract made for an unlawful purpose is not enforceable.
 For example, a contract made with the intent of harming someone is not enforceable.

 My friend promised to give me $100.
 Is this an enforceable contract?